The Original 5 Napkin Burger is one of the best burgers in town. Period.

 Heat the remaining tablespoon of olive oil in a large (preferably non-stick) skillet, over medium heat.

-Add meatballs, and cook, turning gently, until browned all side and cooked through, about 18 to 20 minutes.
+Add meatballs, and cook, turning gently, until browned on all sides and cooked through, about 18 to 20 minutes.

 Coarsely chop garlic, and gather into a pile; sprinkle with a pinch of salt.
 Place flat side of knife blade on top of garlic, with sharp side of blade away from you; press down firmly while pulling knife toward you to create a paste.